Why Password Security Matters

 Using a Password Manager

 Memorizing dozens or even hundreds of strong, unique passwords isn't realistic.
 A password manager solves this problem.
+A password manager comparison guide can help you choose the right tool for your needs.

 How Password Managers Work